 Partial Hospitalization Programs

 A partial hospitalization program (PHP) is a level down from inpatient treatment.
 Patients with a less serious addiction or patients who have already successfully completed residential treatment are a good fit for this program.
 In a PHP, patients will still participate in individual therapy, group therapy, substance misuse classes, healing activities like yoga and meditation and recreational activities, but they will go home at night, provided that they have a stable and safe environment in which to stay.

 An outpatient program has the same curriculum as a residential program or a partial hospitalization program (individual therapy, group therapy, substance misuse classes, healing activities and recreational activities), but the patient will live at home or in housing that is provided on campus.
 Patients in this program do not spend as many hours per week at the facility.

-While there are many rehabilitation centers in the New York area, many patients take advantage of a national network of rehabilitation facilities like The Recovery Village.
+While there are many rehabilitation centers in the New York area, many patients take advantage of a national network of rehabilitation facilities.
 When you go to a national treatment center, you are able to escape your destructive everyday environment so that you can truly focus on your recovery.
 National treatment centers are also staffed with the most experienced addiction specialists who are dedicated to providing you with a rehabilitation experience that can get you started on a path to long-term recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.